anthony-callender/ark_analysis_ai/README.md

 The application has been optimized with a streamlined approach:

 1. **Direct Table Access**: The application provides direct access to all 13 key tables via `getPublicTablesWithColumns`
-2. **Vector-Based Rule Retrieval**: The vector store contains ONLY schema rules, not table/column information
+2. **Vector-Based Documentation Retrieval**: The vector store contains ONLY documentation, not table/column information
-3. **Focused Table Selection**: Limited to only the most relevant tables for common analytical questions
+3. **Comprehensive Documentation**: Includes table descriptions, query patterns, and schema guidance
+4. **Balanced Similarity Threshold**: Uses a 0.29 threshold for better relevance without losing important context

 ## Target Tables